omeka/omeka-s-developer/docs/key_concepts/access_control_lists.md

 ### From within a Resource Representation

 When you have a resource representation, use `userIsAllowed()` to check for privileges on it.
-See Api for information on how and where to obtain a resource representation.
+See [Internal Api](internal_api.md) for information on how and where to obtain a resource representation.

 ```php
 // Get a resource representation via the API manager: